microsoft/PubSec-Info-Assistant/README.md

 **Dynamic Prompts:** Dynamic prompt context based on the selected GPT model and users settings.

-**Built-in Chain of Thought (COT):** COT is integrated into our prompts to address fabrications that may arise with large language models (LLM).
+**Built-in Chain of Thought (COT):** COT is integrated into our prompts to address fabrications that may arise with Large Language Models (LLM).
 COT encourages the LLM to follow a set of instructions, explain its reasoning, and enhances the reliability of responses.

 **Few-Shot Prompting:** We employ few-shot prompting in conjunction with COT to further mitigate fabrications and improve response accuracy.